Whole Grain Oatmeal Pop Tarts (A Make-Ahead Homemade Treat)

 Yield: 12 pop-tarts

-Whole Grain Oatmeal Pop Tarts – A Homemade Treat
+Whole Grain Oatmeal Pop Tarts (A Make-Ahead Homemade Treat)

 Although a little extra effort is involved, these pop-tarts are a special treat with some healthier modifications for a memorable breakfast.